By Roy Stevenson

 Despite what any of the experts tell you, it is not necessary to customize your query for every single magazine.
 Send the same generic query to them all.

 I know many freelance writers who tailor every single query to each publication.
 It takes a lot of time and doesn’t improve their acceptance rates.
 Don’t waste your valuable time customizing.
 I don’t customize and still manage to get 90% of my stories into print.
+Most writers are lucky to get 25% to 40% of their stories published.

 I know these marketing techniques defy the traditional 'rules', but as a freelancer it's time you set your own rules.
 Things have changed in freelance writing in the past several years.
 Sending out multiple queries works well for me, and I don't see why it shouldn't work for you.